EMPTYVOID-DEV/Zero-UI/README.md

    - Focus on filling the component and handling logic.
    - No direct handling of style props, allowing for cleaner customization.

-3. **CSS Variables Scope**

-   - Utilizes global and local CSS variables for flexibility.
-   - Global theme defined in theme.css, providing a consistent design foundation.

-4. **Global Theme**
+3. **Global Theme**

-   - Defines a global theme with CSS variables for colors, font sizes, font families, default border radius, and default gap.
+   - Defines a global theme with CSS variables for colors, font sizes, font families and
+     border radius.
    - Follows the 60-30-10 rule for color themes.

-5. **Variants**
+4. **Variants**

    - Offers different variants for the same component based on functionality changes.
    - Examples include synchronous and asynchronous button variants.

-6. **Jsdoc**
+5. **Jsdoc**

    - Comprehensive documentation using JSDoc for seamless integration, whether using TypeScript or not.

-7. **UI/UX**
+6. **UI/UX**

    - Built with UI/UX guidelines in mind.
    - Responsive design and correct usage of colors for a pleasing user experience.

-8. **No Configuration Needed**
+7. **No Configuration Needed**

    - Simple installation and usage with the zero-ui-cli.
    - Just use the CLI to load what you need into your project directory and install the required packages.

 ## Getting started